-This recipe is a riff on the big, hearty, Hungarian biscuits baked by my mother, Margit Horvath.
-Bacon bits are reasonable (and less fatty) modern stand-ins for the cracklings called töpörtyu that are traditionally added.
-I even used store-bought bacon bits for convenience.
-The recipe is unusual in that it starts with softened butter.
-Firm butter creates decent, but very different, biscuits.
-Mom says folding and brushing the dough ensures flaky layers.
-Crosshatching the top gives it an authentic look, but you can skip that step if desired.
+This recipe is a riff on the big, hearty, Hungarian biscuits that my mother, Margit Horvath, baked constantly.
+Bacon bits are reasonable (and less fatty) modern stand-ins for the pork cracklings that are traditionally added.
+The potato dough is so tender and flaky.
+The recipe is quite unusual, in that it starts with softened butter.
+(Cold butter yields decent, but very different, biscuits.)

 2 large eggs

 3 cups (750 mL) all-purpose flour (13-1/2 oz/385 g) + more for dusting

 1 cup (250 mL) unsalted butter (8 oz/250 g), cut in 8 pieces, softened